 For my beverage choice I went with the Flat White.
 The milk adds just the right touch of sweetness to this drink.

 Miss Browns offers counter service.
 The service is quick and friendly.
 I had no problems with any of my orders.
-Miss Browns is definitely a place you should visit soon.
+This is a restaurant you definitely should visit soon.